MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-post-purchases.md

 When the posting is completed, the posted purchase lines are removed from the order.
 A message tells you when the posting is completed.
 After this, you will be able to see the posted entries in the various pages that contain posted entries, such as the **Vendor Ledger Entries**, **G/L Entries**, **Item Ledger Entries**, **Purchase Receipts**, and **Posted Purchase Invoices** pages.

 You can edit certain fields on posted purchase documents, such as the **Payment Reference** field.
 For more information, see [Edit Posted Documents](across-edit-posted-document.md).

+## <a name="see-related-training-at-microsoft-learnlearnmodulesreceive-invoice-dynamics-d365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/receive-invoice-dynamics-d365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Edit Posted Documents](across-edit-posted-document.md)